Lexington Winter Invitational

 I'll be happy if you smile and look like you might be actually enjoying yourself.
 Sad debaters= a sad round.

-I'll be even happier if you weigh on probability (that's convincing).
+I'll be even happier if you weigh, please do this (that's convincing).

 I don't have many preferences, so you can ask if you have a specific question.